clap-rs/clap/README.md

 ## License

+`clap` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

-`clap` is licensed under the MIT license.
-Please read the [LICENSE-MIT](LICENSE-MIT) file in this repository for more information.
+See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files in this repository for more information.

 ## Related Crates